-Here are two small houses I’ve seen pass by my Facebook stream during the past month.
+Here are four small houses I’ve seen pass by my Facebook stream or Pinterest stream during the past few months.

 The first house is all glass and brick.
 It doesn’t look like it has much privacy, but it offers incredible light (but probably best situated under some great tall trees).
 It looks a little larger than the wood cabin below.
 This cabin is probably a large garden shed, refuge, or workplace out back of the main house.